Kenneth Okonkwo: Career

 In 2013, he won the Africa Movie Academy Award on a Special Recognition of Pillars of Nollywood.
 In 2015, he was given a special recognition award by the organisers of the City People Entertainment Awards for his contribution to the growth of entertainment in Nigeria.

 In October 2022, the Labour Party (Nigeria) announced Okonkwo, alongside Ndi Kato, Nana Kazaure, Yunusa Tanko, Dele Fatorimi and Ime Ufot as the official spokespersons for the Peter Obi and Yusuf Datti presidential campaign.
 In February 2025, Okonkwo announced his exit from the Labour Party claiming it was not ready for the 2027 elections.

 Personal life

 He was first married to Ogechi Ezekiel, daughter of Pastor Ezekiel, General Overseer of Christian Pentecostal Mission International, in 2000.
 Their union was blessed with a son, Ifeanyi, but unfortunately ended in divorce two years later.

-Okonkwo found love again and remarried Ifeoma, with whom he shares a son, Kenechukwu Isaac Chukwuchirimeze Okonkwo.
+Okonkwo found love again and married his current wife Ifeoma, with whom he shares a son, Kenechukwu Isaac Chukwuchirimeze Okonkwo.